 Question number Question Guidance Do you have this feature?
-(Check the box for YES) 8A Do you have at least one wheelchair- accessible bedroom with a wheelchair turning space of at least 1500mm x 1500mm??
-A wheelchair-accessible bedroom should have as a minimum: • step-free access; • a door width of at least 750mm (800mm Scotland and Republic of Ireland); • a wheelchair turning space of at least 1500mm x 1500mm; • emergency assistance alarm (required for hotels only).
+8A Do you have at least one wheelchair-accessible bedroom with a wheelchair turning space of at least 1500mm x 1500mm??
+A wheelchair-accessible bedroom should have as a minimum: • step-free access; • door width ≥750mm; • wheelchair turning space ≥1500mm x 1500mm; • emergency assistance alarm (required for hotels only).
 In order to tick this box, a detailed description of this room and its facilities must be provided on/via your business website, along with good quality illustrative images and / or videos.

-Question number Question Guidance Do you have this feature?
-(Check the box for YES) 8B Do you have at least one wheelchair- accessible bedroom with a wheelchair turning space of at least 1200mm x 1200mm??
-A wheelchair-accessible bedroom (restricted space) should have as a minimum: • step-free access; • a door width of at least 750mm (800mm Scotland and Republic of Ireland); • a wheelchair turning space of at least 1200mm x 1200mm; • emergency assistance alarm (required for hotels only).
+V 8B Do you have at least one wheelchair-accessible bedroom with a wheelchair turning space of at least 1200mm x 1200mm?
+A wheelchair-accessible bedroom (restricted space) should have as a minimum: • step-free access; • door width ≥750mm; • wheelchair turning space ≥1200mm x 1200mm.
 In order to tick this box, a detailed description of this room and its facilities must be provided on/via your business website, along with good quality illustrative images and / or videos.
-9A Do you have a wheelchair-accessible bathroom with a level floor including a roll-in shower, and a wheelchair turning space of at least 1500mm x 1500mm?
-A wheelchair-accessible bathroom with a roll-in shower should have as a minimum: • step-free access; • a wheelchair turning space of 1500mm x 1500mm; • an outward opening door width of at least 750mm (800mm Scotland and Republic of Ireland); • roll-in shower with no obstacles e.g. enclosures; • a transfer space on at least one side of the toilet; • grab rails by the toilet, washbasin, shower, bath; • an emergency assistance alarm (required for hotels only).
+V 9A Do you have a wheelchair-accessible bathroom with a level floor including a roll-in shower, and a wheelchair turning space of at least 1500mm x 1500mm?
+A wheelchair-accessible bathroom with a roll-in shower should have as a minimum: • step-free access; • wheelchair turning space ≥1500mm x 1500mm; • outward opening door width ≥750mm; • roll-in shower with no obstacles e.g. enclosures; • a transfer space on at least one side of the toilet; • grab rails by the toilet, washbasin, shower, bath.
 In order to tick this box, a detailed description of this room and its facilities must be provided on/via your business website, along with good quality illustrative images and / or videos.
+V